 Recovering data from an access denied hard drive may seem like a complex task, but AnyRecover makes it super easy thanks to its intuitive interface and easy-to-follow data recovery process.

-Very high data recovery rate.
+Extremely high data recovery rate.
 Unlike many other data recovery tools, iMyFone AnyRecover will not disappoint you when it comes to retrieving data.

 Step 1.
 Download AnyRecover and install it on your computer.
 Launch the software and then choose the hard drive from which you want to recover your data.
 Click on the Start button to start the scanning process.